How Much Does Physician Assistant (PA) School Cost?

 Some employers reimburse employees for a certain part of their education costs.
 It can be worth checking what is available, how to apply, and what constraints might exist.
 A company might, for example, only reimburse funds for certain degrees or they may require that a student receiving reimbursement stay at the company for a predetermined amount of time.

 Some employers may provide employees with professional development funding.
-If so, can this be used towards PA program costs?
+If so, you may want to find out whether this be used towards PA program costs.

 In-State Resident

-Significant sums of money can be saved by attending a public university in the state where a student lives.
-Each state determines residency in different ways; so, if planning to relocate to take advantage of in-state residency savings, check to see what residency requirements are.
+You can often save a significant sum of money by attending a public university in the state where you live.
+Each state determines residency in different ways.
+So if you’re thinking about relocating to take advantage of in-state residency savings, check to see what residency requirements are.
 Some states mandate one year of full-time residency while others may require three.

 Resident Advisor